 This course introduces students to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of the Earth's surface.
 Students learn to employ spatial concepts and landscape analysis to examine human socioeconomic organization and its environmental consequences.
 They also learn about the methods and tools geographers use in their research and applications.
-Departmental Recommendation Required Semester Elective Offerings 3900 AMERICA AND WORLD WAR II (Juniors/Seniors) The elective, America and World War II, will focus on the causes of the war, the cataclysmic consequences of this conflict, and analyze how this event impacted virtually every corner of the globe.
-This semester course will also assess the importance of various battles from a global perspective, examine diplomatic and political strategies, emphasize the experiences of the average serviceman and woman, and discuss whether the enormous cost of the conflict justifies the ultimate result.
+Departmental Recommendation Required Semester Elective Offerings 3900 AMERICA AND WORLD WAR II (Juniors/Seniors)

+The elective, America and World War II, will focus on the causes of the war, the cataclysmic consequences of this conflict, and analyze how this event impacted virtually every corner of the globe.
+This semester course will also assess the importance of various battles from a global perspective, emphasize the experiences of the average serviceman and woman, and discuss whether the enormous cost of the conflict justifies the ultimate result.
+Readings, films, and class discussions will highlight an examination of domestic and global leadership through various diplomatic, social, and political lenses.
 3540 CIVIL RIGHTS FOR ALL (Juniors/Seniors)